still-standing/running-adventures/_posts/story/2019-01-02-title_explanation-post.markdown

 layout: page-fullwidth
 header:
     image_fullwidth: "../../../../images/feast_large.png"
-title: "Title Explanation a.k.a. crystal clear"
+title: "Title Explanation a.k.a.
+Crystal Clear"
 teaser: "You may have wonder what could have been the logical progression leading to the website title...
 It is indeed pretty simple!"
 categories:
     - story